-Headaches are common, and many people treat themselves with simple painkillers, drinking extra water, and having a rest, or simply by waiting for the headache to go away.
+Headaches are common, and many people treat themselves with simple painkillers, drinking extra water or simply by waiting for the headache to go away.
 A headache is one of the most common reasons for attending a doctor's surgery or a neurology clinic.

 This leaflet discusses headache generally.
-It explains the different types of headache you may experience and describes those very rare situations where a headache is, in fact, a symptom of serious disease.
+It explains the different types of headache experienced and describes those very rare situations where a headache can be a symptom of serious disease.

 Types of headache